radleylewis/arch_installation_guide/README.md

 - list your partitions with `lsblk`;
 - delete the existing partitions on the target disk [WARNING: your data will be lost]
 - create two partitions:
 > !NOTE: The official Arch Linux installation guide suggests implementing a swap partition and you are welcome to take this route.
 You could also create a swap subvolume within BTRFS, however, snapshots will be disabled where a volume has an active swapfile.
-In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further.
+In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further. zram is only active when your RAM is at capacity.

 - **efi** = 300mb
 - **main** = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.

 9. format your main partition:
 - setup encryption: `cryptsetup luksformat /dev/nvme0n1p3`
 - open your encrypted partition: `cryptsetup luksOpen /dev/nvme0n1p3 main`
 - format your partition: `mkfs.btrfs /dev/mapper/main`
 - mount your main partition for installation: `mount /dev/mapper/main /mnt`
 - now we need into the `/mnt` directory with `cd /mnt`
 - create our subvolumes:
   **root**: `btrfs subvolume create @`
   **home**: `btrfs subvolume create @home`